cython/cython/docs/src/userguide/extension_types.rst

 Attributes of an extension type are stored directly in the object's C struct.
 The set of attributes is fixed at compile time; you can't add attributes to an extension type instance at run time simply by assigning to them, as you could with a Python class instance.
-(You can subclass the extension type in Python and add attributes to instances of the subclass, see :ref:`dynamic_attributes`.)
+However, you can explicitly enable support for dynamically assigned attributes, or subclass the extension type with a normal Python class, which then supports arbitrary attribute assignments.
+See :ref:`dynamic_attributes`.

 There are two ways that attributes of an extension type can be accessed: by Python attribute lookup, or by direct access to the C struct from Cython code.